saizhang0218/VBC/README.md

 ## Pytorch implementation of "Efficient Communication in Multi-Agent Reinforcement Learning via Variance Based Control"

 This is the github repo for the work "Efficient Communication in Multi-Agent Reinforcement Learning via Variance Based Control" published in NeurIPS 2019 (https://arxiv.org/abs/1909.02682).
+A video demo is available at: https://bit.ly/2VFkvCZ.

 ### Prerequisites
 1. To run the code, please install the SMAC (StarCraft Multi-Agent Challenge) first, which is available at: https://github.com/oxwhirl/smac, please then follow the instructions to install the StarCraft II client.
 Download StarCraft II into the 3rdparty folder and copy the maps necessary to run over.